garej/blp/README.md

 This is Wolfram Mathematica [5] version of famous Nevo's Matlab code [4] with toy BLP example.

 Mathematica version has several advantages for educational purposes.
-1) code is much shorter, and is kept in one file;
+1) code is shorter and contains in one file;
 2) code is immutable, so each step of the algorithm is easear to study separately;
 3) optimization needs no jacobian (aka gradient).